Alert flood control

 During an alert flood, the first alerts to arrive typically contain the details you need to identify which of your systems need attention.
 Subsequent alerts that are generated during a flood add a lot of extra noise and they can result in processing delays if you exceed your licensed number of alerts per minute.

 Alert flood control reduces the number of alerts that are generated in xMatters when you experience a flood or alert storm from one or more of your systems.

-This feature compares incoming event requests to recent events and suppresses correlated events that occur in too close succession to one another.
-These suppressed events aren't queued for processing and don't count against your licensed number of events per minute, which allows events from other sources to flow through xMatters without lengthy processing delays.
+This feature compares incoming alert requests to recent alerts and suppresses correlated alerts that occur in too close succession to one another.
+When suppression kicks in, xMatters sends you a notification and logs the details of the flood on the Alerts report so you can track how many alerts were suppressed and why.
+These suppressed alerts aren't queued for processing and don't count against your licensed number of alerts per minute, which allows alerts from other sources to flow through xMatters without lengthy processing delays.

 Notifications that xMatters sends to inform recipients that a flood has occurred or is ongoing include the following information: